 However, there are very limited previous works on this subject.
 The reason is that both signal routing and power network design are computationally intensive, and combining them results in a problem with even higher complexity.
 To the best of our knowledge, there are only two works in literature that have addressed such a similar problem [2] [3].
-[2] is the first work in literature that proposed to manage power and signal routing resources simultaneously by adding a feedback loop between the conventional power network design and signal routing flow to resolve the resource contention problem between them.
-To accurately capture the power integrity constraints, [2] employed the detailed RLC model for the power network with SPICE simulation.
-Very promising experiment results have been reported.
-However, because of the detailed SPICE simulation used for power network design and the iterative nature of feedback, the computation cost of such an approach is high.
-Moreover, [2] has not considered shielding for signal integrity yet.
+The authors in [2] added a feedback loop between the conventional power network design and signal routing flow to resolve the resource contention problem between them.
+Because of the detailed RLC model used for power network design and the iterative nature of feedback, the computation cost of such an approach is very high, and design convergence is also very slow.
+Only results on small benchmarks were reported1.
+Moreover, shielding for signal integrity was not considered yet in [2].
 Recognizing that shielding requirement is only known after signal routing, the authors in [3] proposed to solve the power and signal network co-design problem in the following manner: they first rout part of the signal nets along with their required shielding; then they synthesize the power network, considering the shielding resource from step one; and finally they rout the rest of signal nets under the remaining routing resources.
 The novelty of their approach is that their power network synthesis in step two can take signal shielding into consideration because of the early shielding insertion from step one.
 However, because their first step routing was not aware of the following power routing, iterations may still be possible.
 Nevertheless, [3] did provide a new perspective to the conventional physical design flow, and such a three-step solution has been successfully applied to real industrial practices.

-In this work, we propose a one-pass solution to the co-design of power network and signal routing under integrity constraints by using a high abstract level integrity models.
-The major motivation for this work is our awareness of that the design convergence problem can only be solved by a correct-byconstruction methodology rather than a trial-and-error approach.
+In this work, we propose a one-pass solution to the co-design of power network and signal routing under integrity constraints.
+The major motivation for this work is our awareness of that the design convergence problem can only be solved by a correct-by-construction methodology rather than a trial-and-error approach.
 Moreover, to handle the high complexity of co-design, we have to employ high abstract level power integrity and signal integrity models for the purpose of computation efficiency.
 The rest of the paper is organized as follows: we discuss the preliminary and design constraints in Section 2 and our problem formulation in Section 3.
 We develop the power net estimation formula in Section 4, present algorithm details and experiment results in Section 5 and 6, respectively.
 We conclude this paper with discussion of our future work in Section 7.